akshith-07/teacher_management-frontend/README.md

 1. Clone the repository: `git clone https://github.com/akshith-07/teacher_management-fontend.git`

-2. Navigate to the project directory: `cd teacher-management-application`
+2. Navigate to the project directory: `cd teacher-management-frontend`

+3. Install dependencies: `npm install`

-3. Run the application: `npm start`
+4. Run the application: `npm start`

 Follow the on-screen prompts to interact with the application and perform various operations.